freemarketeers/books/shared-books/books/RealScience/Intro.md

 Mises:

 >"Everyone carries a part of society on his shoulders; no one is relieved of his share of responsibility by others.
 And no one can find a safe way out for himself if society is sweeping towards destruction.
 Therefore, everyone, in his own interests, must thrust himself vigorously into the intellectual battle.
 None can stand aside with unconcern; the interests of everyone hang on the result.
 Whether he chooses or not, every man is drawn into the great historical struggle, the decisive battle into which our epoch has plunged us."
 (Mises, 1981)

+The rest of this book goes as follows:

+1. An introduction to the economic wisdom of ‘The Austrians’ which will help anyone understand and defend real capitalism and economic freedom, as well as understand and appreciate the history of how so many well-intentioned people fooled themselves into Communist mythology and the harm that it did.
+Every American, actually, every adult should understand the history of the rise and fall of Communism because the lessons apply to government-created tyranny like CovidMania as well as warmongering via World War One, Two, and the current Russia-Ukraine War.

+2. ‘The Austrians’ also explained the co-evolution of the modern free market economy with culture.
+Their wisdom here is also vital for understanding how civilization has emerged and why we have so much socioeconomic chaos all around us.

+3. We will look at the emergence of our current ‘Priesthood of Scientism’ which brought us the CovidMania tyranny and realize that much of "Science" is a mythical and misguided today as it was centuries ago.